Azure/BatchSparkScoringPredictiveMaintenance/README.md

 We need to connect the CLI to your databricks instance.
 This can be done using a Databricks generated [Authentication token](https://docs.databricks.com/api/latest/authentication.html#token-management).

 This operation will connect the CLI to this Databricks instance for all commands that follow.

 Start from a command line, using the following command:

 `databricks configure --token`

 This will prompt you for your Azure Databricks hostname, which is the url portion of the web address from your browser.
-In eastus region, it will be `https://eastus.azuredatabricks.net/`.
+In `eastus` region, it will be `https://eastus.azuredatabricks.net/`.
 You will not use the POST arguments for the hostname (everything including and following the '?' character).
-You will also need an [Authentication token](https://docs.databricks.com/api/latest/authentication.html#token-management)
+You will also need to create and copy an [Authentication token](https://docs.databricks.com/api/latest/authentication.html#token-management).
+Instructions are provided at the link.

 ## Import Notebooks